holidayextras/culture/shortbreaks/pr-qa-template.md

 ---

 By approving this PR I agree that;
-- My work can be merged to Production.
+- My work is ready to be merged to Production.
-- Is clear of conflicts.
-- The QA has been made aware of all the changes in the code.
+- This PR contains **only** the changes in the original PR.
-- [ ] I confirm.